top of page

 The verb 'avoid' has its roots in the Old French word 'evuider,' which is a combination of 'e,' meaning 'out of,' and 'vuider,' meaning 'to empty' or 'to clear.'
 In essence, 'evuider' originally meant to clear out or empty a space, and over time, it developed the additional sense of clearing oneself out of a situation or avoiding it.
 As 'evuider' transitioned into Middle English, it became 'avoiden,' retaining its sense of intentionally staying away from or preventing contact, engagement, or interaction with someone or something.
 The etymology of 'avoid' underscores its fundamental meaning of creating distance or clearing a path to steer clear of unwanted situations or encounters.

-Find the meaning of avoid
+Find the correct meaning of the verb avoid:

 Try Again!